GedSargent/widgets/README.md

 ## Setup

 1. Pull down the app from version control
-2. If you are developing on Windows, its best to use a Linux bash terminal.
+2. If you are developing on Windows, it's best to use a Linux bash terminal.
 An easy way to do this is by installing [Git Bash](https://gitforwindows.org/) on your machine.
 3. Copy the contents of `.example.env.development` and paste into a new `.env.development` file
 4. Copy the contents of `.example.env.test`, then paste into a new `.env.test` file.
    - We are fine to do this here in a demo app, but in a real production context make sure to keep these values secret.